arzucaner/wwcode-days-of-code-challenge/README.md

 ### Conclusion
 Women Who Code's Days of Code Challenge
 I successfully completed the Women Who Code's Days of Code Challenge, coding for 100 consecutive days and creating numerous projects.
 Throughout the challenge, I learned new programming languages and frameworks including Redux, Bootstrap 4, Alpine.js, Advanced React, Firebase App, ul design, CSS animation, and JavaScript.
 These projects are a testament to the skills and knowledge gained during the 100 days, showcasing the versatility of various languages and frameworks.
+(These projects were inspired by the Scrimba education program)

 ---